norman-brooks/Python_Course_Projects/README.md

 File Transfer
 Program designed to move files from one folder to another with the click of a button

+Web Page Generator
+Code written to make a new function within the ParentWindow class that takes a user's input as text and then displays that custom text on the generated web page.

 Abstraction Submission Assignment (abstract.py)